12.9-inch iPad Pro

 The 2021 iPad Pro is a major step forward with several upgrades to consider.
 The M1 processor, USB 4/Thunderbolt port, Center Stage camera, and mini-LED backlit display add up to a machine that is closer than ever to realizing its potential.

 As with previous updates, the hardware is only half the story.
-We reviewed the 2021 iPad Pro with iPadOS 14, which doesn't take full advantage of the hardware.
+We reviewed the 2021 iPad Pro with iPadOS 14, which doesn't fully utilize the hardware.

 Apple has brought the custom Apple Silicon processor built for the Mac, the M1, to the iPad Pro.
 This chipset makes Apple's pro tablet as powerful as any Mac running the same processor, even the 13-inch MacBook Pro.